SarthakMakhija/tech-lessons-posts/content/en/blog/designing_lfu_cache/index.md

 }
 ```

-### Measuring cache hit ratio
+We are done with all the building block :).
+Great job.
+Let's understand a way to measure cache-hit ratio.

-Now it is the time to measure cache hit ratio.
+### Measuring cache-hit ratio

 Hit ratio is defined by the following formula: